 We stayed at the W Hotel in the French Quarter and it was an excellent location on Chartres Street.
 It was close enough to walk everywhere, but just far enough away from Bourbon Street to be out of the crazy nightlife.

 What is Gumbo – Gumbo is probably one of the most common dishes in New Orleans and you cannot visit the city without sampling a few places.
 It is a delicious Creole stew that is made from a thick dark roux (I learned that phrase while NOLA) made from flour and fat.
-Usually it is mixed with sausage, shellfish or poultry.
+Usually, it is mixed with sausage, shellfish or poultry.

-Our particular favourite Gumbo (and we had a lot) was at the W’s SoBou where they put a twist on the traditional recipe and mix it with creamy mashed potato instead of rice.
+Our particular favorite Gumbo (and we had a lot) was at the W’s SoBou where they put a twist on the traditional recipe and mix it with creamy mashed potato instead of rice.
 I enjoyed the chicken and wild mushroom Gumbo of SoBou over the usual shrimp or seafood.
 I never really loved the seafood Gumbos and found this one much milder and delicious.

-SoBou is located in the W Hotel on Chartres Street in the French Quarter
+3rd Block Depot Kitchen + Bar is located in the W Hotel on Chartres Street in the French Quarter

-Poboys at NOLA Poboys
+2. POboys at NOLA Poboys

 During our food tour with Doctor Gumbo Food Tours, we were told of the history of the Poboy sandwich.

 The term came from a streetcar strike in 1929 when former conductors Benny and Clovis Martin opened a restaurant and served their coworkers free sandwiches to keep them full and ready to walk the picket lines.
 Whenever the strikers came in for their free meal, the cooks would yell, “Here come the poor boys!”